Barkhor Street Lhasa - Best Place to Feel Tibet's Local Vibe

 History of Barkhor Street

-For over 1300 years of history, Barkhor Street was built along with the Jokhang Temple.
-It was said during the 7th century, when Songtsen Gampo, the first Tibetan King ordered to build the Jokhang Temple in the Wotang Lake.
-In order to oversee the progress of project, another four palaces were built at the same time for the King and his concubines to live nearby, which became the first buildings of Barkhor Street.
+With over 1300 years of history, Barkhor Street was built along with the Jokhang Temple.
+It was said during the 7th century, when Songtsen Gampo, the first Tibetan King, ordered the Jokhang Temple to be built in Wotang Lake.
+In order to oversee the progress of the project, another four palaces were built at the same time for the King and his concubines to live nearby, which became the first buildings of Barkhor Street.

 After the Jokhang Temple was built, there were countless pilgrims gathering to view the magnificent building and pray.
-Gradually, there was a trodden path around the temple and called the origin of the Barkhor Street.
-In the latter years, apart from the four palaces, there were more and more buildings shaped constantly, including shops, hotels, restaurants, etc. and the Barkhor Street became more and more prosperous.
+Gradually, there was a trodden path around the temple, and called the origin of the Barkhor Street.
+In the latter years, apart from the four palaces, there were more and more buildings constantly being constructed, including shops, hotels, restaurants, etc., and the Barkhor Street has become increasingly prosperous.

-Now as the most crowded trading center in Lhasa, the pilgrimage is still the biggest activities here.
-Pilgrims hold the prayer wheels to walk clockwise there from dawn to dark and some of them perform the body-long kowtows along the road.
-Being the popular tourist attraction, it tells visitors not only the condition of itself, but also the glorious history of Tibet.
+Now, as the most crowded trading center in Lhasa, the pilgrimage is still the biggest activity here.
+Pilgrims hold the prayer wheels to walk clockwise there from dawn to dark, and some of them perform the body-long kowtows along the road.
+Being a popular tourist attraction, it tells visitors not only the condition of itself but also the glorious history of Tibet.

 Features of Barkhor Street